GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Talk is cheap.
-Show me the code.
+A programming language is low level when its programs require attention to the irrelevant.

-~ Linus Torvalds
+~ Alan Perlis
 <pre>

 </pre>